Yoska393/ShapPlantMicro/README.md

 # Interpretable Machine Learning on Soybean Multi-Omics Data
 **Reveals Drought-Driven Shifts of Plant–Microbe Interactions**

-This repository contains all scripts and notebooks used for the analysis in **“Interpretable Machine Learning on Soybean Multi-Omics Data Reveals Drought-Driven Shifts of Plant–Microbe Interactions.”**
+This repository contains all scripts and data used for the analysis in **“Interpretable Machine Learning on Soybean Multi-Omics Data Reveals Drought-Driven Shifts of Plant–Microbe Interactions.”**

-The pipeline combines prediction models, GWAS, SNP mapping, and SHAP value interpretation to identify key features and interactions driving drought responses in soybean.

 ---

-## 📂 Script
+## 📂 script_ShapPlantMicro
+All scripts

 | File | Description |
 |------|--------------|